grafana/grafana/docs/sources/reference/annotations.md

 ## Queries

-Annotatation events are fetched via annotation queries.
+Annotation events are fetched via annotation queries.
 To add a new annotation query to a dashboard open the dashboard settings menu, then select `Annotations`.
 This will open the dashboard annotations settings view.
 To create a new annotation query hit the `New` button.